Understanding Your Orthodontic Insurance

 The total of these monthly payments ($1,775) plus the insurer’s initial payment ($1,225) adds up to the maximum coverage amount of $3,000.

-Your monthly payments to our office are independent of how and when your insurance pays us.
+Your monthly payment schedule with our office is independent of how and when your insurance pays us.
 We create a payment plan that fits your budget, not one based on your insurer’s timing.
 Your insurance typically pays a larger amount up front than you will.
 Sometimes the amounts may look similar, but that’s just coincidence.

 When Insurance Situations Get More Complex